 Reasons for genetic consultation in the field of Paediatric Genetics

 Genetic defects can be causative for many diseases in childhood.
 These include abnormalities in a child’s appearance (phenotypic anomalies), developmental delay or mental retardation, autism, speech delays, congenital hearing, and visual impairments, as well as congenital metabolic disorders or congenital neurological and muscular disorders.
 With the correct diagnosis, it is possible to start therapy or support for the child at an early stage.
 In addition, the concomitant diseases that often accompany a syndrome can be detected and treated.
-With the help of Genetic consultation in the field of Paediatric Genetics, parents can also assess whether other children are also at risk of developing the disease.
+In addition to the points mentioned above, Paediatric Genetic consultation and diagnostics also include examining the blood of both parents (if available).

 We offer genetic consultation, testing, and diagnostics in all cases of suspected genetic disorders.

 Pediatric genetic diseases can affect children of all ages, from babies found to have a genetic diagnosis through newborn screening to young adults that show signs and symptoms for the first time.

 Genetic evaluations, including pediatric genetic testing and genetic counseling, are available to individuals of all age ranges.

 After the initial consultation with Dr Schell-Apacik. we may offer specialised genetic tests for your child.
 The goal is to determine if a genetic explanation for their health issues is present so that your child’s care can be tailored to their needs.
 Here are common genetic disorders that children are tested for: